ofer987/aspnet-core-rc2-signalr/README.md

 Based on template using Semantic UI generated with Yeoman (yo) using generator-aspnet.

-Learned from sample found in the SignalR repository: https://github.com/aspnet/SignalR-Server/tree/master/samples/SignalRSample.Web
+More samples can be found in the official SignalR-server repository: https://github.com/aspnet/SignalR-Server/tree/master/samples/SignalRSample.Web

-**Warning**: SignalR has been officially released and is as of yet subject to change.
+**Warning**: SignalR has NOT been officially released and is as of yet subject to change.

 ## Prerequisites